ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 ### Matrix x Matrix multiplication

-Last but not least, the `Matrix` class still miss the king of matrices
+Last, but not least, the `Matrix` class still needs the most important operation: matrix multiplication.
-operations: the multiplication.

-Please add the `multiply` function, outside of the `Matrix` class, but in the `MatComp` namespace in `include/Matrix/Operators.h`. `multiply` will check that the arguments have compatible dimensions, then create an uninitialized matrix that will hold the multiplication result and eventually perform the
+Add the `multiply` function, outside of the `Matrix` class, but in the `MatComp` namespace in `include/Matrix/Operators.h`. `multiply` will check that the arguments have compatible dimensions, then create an uninitialized matrix that will hold the multiplication result and eventually perform the